-What is creatine?
 When most people hear the word creatine, they immediately think of high school or college-age jocks trying to get bigger and stronger.
-But creatine is far more than just a muscle-building supplement.
+But this protein is far more than just a muscle-building supplement.

 In fact, its benefits range from improved cognitive function, concussion prevention, autoimmune support and even improvement of some chronic degenerative conditions.